Ouassim-boukhennoufa/NM-USNet/README.md

 ```
 ---
 ## Example execution of NM-USNet
-### Due to data privacy, this example image is generated using...
+### Due to data privacy, this example image is generated using XCAT simind simulator
 ![NM-USNet Example execution](Images/ExampleGeneration.png)
+### A sample data of the synthetic ones are available in the folder Images, in numpy formats.
 ---